tstana/cubes-sw/charge-lin-test-dg1062z/README.md

 1. Download and install Visual Studio Community version.
 (VS2017 was used for developing this software, but any version will work, presumably.)
-1. Download the NI-VISA install package from the [NI website](https://www.ni.com/sv-se/support/downloads/drivers/download/packaged.ni-visa.346210.html)
+1. Download the NI-VISA install package from the [NI website](https://www.ni.com/sv-se/support/downloads/drivers/download/packaged.ni-visa.346210.html).
-1. _(Optional)_ Download the IVI drivers from the [Rigol website](https://beyondmeasure.rigoltech.com/acton/attachment/1579/f-076a/1/-/-/-/-/DG1000Z%28IVI_DRV%29update_1.0.0.zip).
 1. Connect the DG1062Z pulse generator to a USB port on your PC.
 1. Double-click the solution (`.sln`) file for the project.
 1. Put VS in _Release_ mode.